capellil/IHPCSS_Programming_challenge_2019/README.md

 * compare the final temperature change
 * compare the halo swap verification cell value (for MPI versions only)
 * compare the total time and give your speed-up

+Note: for small versions, do not pay attention to the speed-up.
+The purpose of the small version is solely debugging / testing.
+To have a shorter queueing time, the small version jobs use shared nodes.
+In other words, if someone is heavily using the node you are sharing, your program will logically become slower but not because of a sudden mistery inefficiency.
+Again, small version = debugging, if you want to evaluate and analyse performance, switch to the big grid.

 Example: you worked on the MPI version, you submitted it as follow: ```./submit.sh C mpi big my_mpi_big_results.txt```.
 To verify your output file, just type ```./verify.sh my_mpi_big_results.txt```.
 This is an example of what you could get:
 ```